jupyter/enhancement-proposals/flowchart-notebook/flowchart-notebook.md

 ## Proposed Enhancement

 Provide a UI that formats blocks of code into flowchart diagrams to improve readability.
-By converting code to medium that is both text-based and graphical, users less familiar with programming will have a better time understanding the code that they're using.
+By converting code to a medium that is both text-based and graphical, users less familiar with programming will have a better time understanding the code that they're using.